AngeloJacobo/ULX3S_FPGA_Sobel_Edge_Detection_OV7670/README.md

 ![SOBEL_ULX3S](https://user-images.githubusercontent.com/87559347/139771799-948df8a7-e357-4350-90b1-cacf81c0e691.jpg)

-Two ways to run this design to your ULX3S FPGA Board:
+Two ways to run this design on your ULX3S FPGA Board:
 * Using Icestudio GUI
 * Using the FPGA Opensource Toolchain (Yosys+Nexpnr+Fujprog)